peterjeschke/mockito-maven-plugin/README.md

 The plugin will update the arguments that the test plugin will use to start the JVM.
 Supported test plugins are Maven Surefire and Tycho Surefire.

+You can check out this projects pom for an example.

 ## Configuration

 | Property        | Description                                                                                                                                                                                      | Type    | Default                                                                                                  |